standard-for-public-code/standard-for-public-code/foreword.md

 ---
 # SPDX-License-Identifier: CC0-1.0
 # SPDX-FileCopyrightText: 2019-2023 The Foundation for Public Code <info@publiccode.net>, https://standard.publiccode.net/AUTHORS
+redirect_from:
+  - introduction
 ---
-# Introduction
+# Foreword

 The Standard for Public Code is a set of criteria that support public organizations in developing and maintaining software and policy together.

 Anyone developing public-purpose software or policy can use this standard to work towards higher quality public services that are more cost effective, with less risk and more control.

-This introduction introduces the term public code and explains why this is important.
+This foreword introduces the term public code and explains why this is important.

 ## Definition of public code